marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 ![](img01)
 ![](img02)

-## pro'/con
+## pro/con
-* pro: architectures supported and hardware support is vast, choice of compoents
+* pro: architectures supported and hardware support is vast, choice of components
 * con: skills needed, licensing
-* pro: reduction of software licnesing costs: wide usage of components can improve quality
+* pro: reduction of software licensing costs: wide usage of components can improve quality
 * easy to evaluate new software
 * full control of the source code
 * communities (plural): lots of different projects; kernel as project, bootloader is project, libraries are separate, applications, tools ..
 ![](img03)

 ## licensing
-* GPL applies to the Linux Kernel an other main compnents of a Linux system
+* GPL applies to the Linux Kernel and other main components of a Linux system
   * v2 and v3 version are different; also LGPL
 * bookkeeping of used licenses
 * consider license terms before using an open-source component
-* no GPL, LGPL in proprietar software
+* no GPL, LGPL in proprietary software
 * consider who is the end user
-* some distribution managemnet systems can helpmanage this
+* some distribution management systems can help manage this

 ## toolchain
 ![](img04)